 Other references:

-A line from the novel, "I am an international spy in the house of love," served as an epigraph in the liner notes of Carly Simon's 1979 album Spy.
+A line from the novel, "I am an international spy in the house of love," served as an epigraph in the liner notes of Carly Simon's 1979 album Spy

-The dB's 1984 album Like This includes a song called A Spy In The House Of Love.
+The dB's 1984 album Like This

-The English rock band The House of Love took their name from the novel, and called their 1990 collection of b-sides and rarities A Spy In The House Of Love.
+The English rock band The House of Love took their name from the novel, and called their 1990 collection of b-sides and rarities A Spy In The House Of Love

 Oh, I see how it is, I don't even get a mention for introducing you to Anais Mitchell!
 Harumph, sir.